Israel presses on with bombarding Gaza, including areas it has called safe zones for Palestinians

 Two hospitals in central and southern Gaza received the bodies of 133 people from Israeli bombings over the past 24 hours, the Health Ministry said midday Saturday.

 Israel holds the Hamas militants responsible for civilian casualties, accusing them of using civilians as human shields, and says it has made considerable efforts with evacuation orders to get civilians out of harm’s way.
-It says 97 Israeli soldiers have died in the ground offensive after Hamas’ deadly Oct.
-7 raid in Israel that killed about 1,200 people, mostly civilians.
-About 240 hostages were taken.
+It says 97 Israeli soldiers have died in the ground offensive after Hamas raided southern Israel on Oct.
+7, killing about 1,200 people, mostly civilians, and taking about 240 hostages.

 Hamas said Saturday that it continued its rocket fire into Israel.